Carne Asada Nachos

 Serving Suggestions

 • Game day appetizer – Sheet pan nachos are perfect for sharing with friends and family while watching the big game.
-Whether it’s football, basketball, or baseball, you’ll be glad to have a beer in one hand and nachos in the other.
+Whether it’s football, basketball, or baseball, we’re always happy to have a beer in one hand and nachos in the other.

 • Cinco de Mayo party food – What better way to celebrate Cinco de Mayo than with a shareable party platter of carne asada nachos?
 Serve these alongside your favorite tacos and a batch of spicy mezcal margaritas for a delicious fiesta.